fpvandoorn/LeanInRome/LeanInRome/S4_Sets_and_Functions/tutorial_SetsAndFunctions.md

 ```lean
 def (S ∩ T : Set α) := fun a => a ∈ S ∧ a ∈ T
 ```
-On the way of proving a simple statement about self-intersection, we encounter **extensionality**: this is the principle saying that to check that two sets (or set-like objects...) are *equal* it is enough to check on elements.
+On the way of proving a simple statement about self-intersection, we encounter **extensionality**: this is the principle saying equality of sets (or set-like objects...) can be checked on elements.

 +++